Leonard C. Altman, MD

 Dr. Altman is a board-certified allergist and joined Northwest Asthma & Allergy Center in 1984.
 After receiving his medical degree in 1969 from Harvard Medical School, he trained at the University of Washington and the National Institute of Health (NIH) in Bethesda, Maryland.

-Dr. Altman holds academic positions as Clinical Professor of Medicine in the Division of Allergy and Infectious Diseases, as well as Affiliate Professor of Oral Biology and Environmental Health at the University of Washington School of Medicine.
-In addition to clinical practice, he has long been involved in medical research through both the University of Washington (since 1975) and Seattle Allergy & Asthma Research Institute (previously ASTHMA Clinical Research Center).
+Dr. Altman holds academic positions as Clinical Professor of Medicine in the Division of Allergy and Infectious Diseases and Affiliate Professor of Oral Biology and Environmental Health at the University of Washington School of Medicine.
+In addition to clinical practice, he has long been involved in medical research through the University of Washington (since 1975) and Seattle Allergy & Asthma Research Institute (previously ASTHMA Clinical Research Center).

 Top Doctor by Seattle Magazine and Seattle Met